50145 - ADVANCED CONSTITUTIONAL LAW - TRANSNATIONAL CONSTITUTIONAL LAW AND GOVERNMENT POLICIES

 - Constitutional interpretation and transnational comparison.

-- Judicial cross fertilization.
+- Judicial dialogue and cross fertilization.

 - Transnational law in context (global agencies, internet law, antiterrorism law).